bytefish/FcmJava/README.md

 ### How to interpret the FCM Response Messages ###

-A common question on the FCM API is how to interpret the response message and handle errors.
-This is well explained in [Issue #30](https://github.com/bytefish/FcmJava/issues/30).
+[Issue #30](https://github.com/bytefish/FcmJava/issues/30) explains how to interpret the FCM response message and handle errors.

 The user [@yakuninv](https://github.com/yakuninv) asks how to handle an errorneous ``FcmMessageResultItem`` in the ``FcmMessageResponse``: